kineticstoolkit/kineticstoolkit_doc/src/python_lists_slicing.md

 list_of_strings[2:len(list_of_strings)]
 ```

-There is however a simpler way, and it is simply to avoid using an "up to" index:
+There is however a simpler way: simply don't specify an "up to" index.

 ```{code-cell}
 # From index 2 (inclusive)
 list_of_strings[2:]
 ```

-which means "return a list that includes every elements, starting at index 2".
+This means "return a list containing the elements beginning at index 2".
 Similarly:

 ```{code-cell}
 # Up to index 8 (exclusive)
 list_of_strings[:8]
 ```

-means "return a list that includes every elements, up to index 8 (exclusive)".
+means "return a list that containing the elements ending at index 8 (exclusive)".
 This also works with variable increments:

 ```{code-cell}
 # From index 2 (inclusive), by steps of 2